isaacfungg/obsidian/Mortgage Broker Course/Lesson 4.md

 #### Builders Lien
 Valid for a period of one year then the lien claimant must begin a lawsuit and file a CPL against title to the property in order to enforce its lien within this one-year period

+#### Strata Corporation Finances
+The strata corporation must have both an operating fund and a contingency reserve fund

+The _Strata Property Act_ has rules that determine the minimum contributions to a strata corporation’s contingency reserve fund.

+Strata corporations have several assets that may be used to secure loans, including real property, cash reserves, and accounts receivable